-Karl Smith has over twenty years experience in user centred design based on academic studies in design and computing and experience of product design, process design, information architecture, usability and user experience.
+Karl Smith has over twenty years experience in user centred design based on academic studies in design and computing and experience of digital management, digital marketing, customer experience (big data) product design, service design, information architecture, usability and user experience.
 He has worked in creative agencies, consultancies and client side across most major sectors including Public, Tourism, FMCG, Defence, Education, Energy, Publishing, Retail and in recent years he has focused on Banking, Financial services and Wealth Management.
 Recent clients include Tesco Bank, RBS, Deutsche Bank, GE Money, Skandia and the Bank of Moscow working on diverse project streams including on boarding, self servicing, security, trading and research systems, back office risk and finance systems, executive and regulatory systems delivered in software, application and responsive web formats.

 A great deal of effort is being spent on customer experience and user experience that misses the point, experience is about desire, not process or fulfilment.

 Desire drives behaviour

 Thomas Hobbes (1588–1679) proposed the concept of psychological hedonism, which asserts that the "fundamental motivation of all human action is the desire for pleasure".
 Georg Wilhelm Friedrich Hegel (1588–1679) claimed that "self-consciousness is desire."
 Psychologists often describe desires as different from emotions as they are mechanical and a response to chemical imbalance or lack, such as the stomach which needs food, the body needs oxygen, as opposed to, emotions that arise from a person's mental state.
 There is a huge study in this area but that not the focus here, if we can agree that desire is a key driver in behaviour how is customer experience and user experience meeting this central requirement?
 The image above is one key to desire but not the only one.